DPDP Act vs GDPR: 15 Key Differences Every Indian Business Must Know

 GDPR: Relies on employment contract or legitimate interest grounds.

-Business Impact: Indian HR systems have clearer exemptions, while European employee data requires careful legal basis analysis.
+Indian HR systems have clearer exemptions, while European employee data requires careful legal basis analysis.

 Strategic Compliance Implications